ZK (framework): Client-side technologies

 ZK is a server-centric framework.
-Technically you don't need to know about the implementation at the client side.
-It is how ZK Mobile running on Java Mobile VM is done.
+Technically knowledge about the implementation is not required at the client side.
+This enables ZK Mobile to run on Java Mobile VM.

 Since ZK 5.0, the so-called Server+client Fusion architecture is introduced.
 Developers are allowed to access the client-side widgets directly if they want to.
 ZK Client Engine is based on jQuery.
 Technically you can use jQuery-compliant libraries and widgets.